ALexALed/noteworth-challenge-api/README.rst

 Get Started
 ===========

 This application was developed using Poetry_ and python 3.8.
-You can start the API from the project root with ``$ poetry run flask run``
+You can intialize the VM with `$ poetry install` and then the API from the project root with ``$ poetry run flask run``

 If everything is configured and running as expected, you should get a response